eriktuck/ei-dev/docs/index.md

 Metrics service line experts will want to familiarize themselves with all of the content here.
 This site provides helpful training resources, captures best practices for developing metrics products, and describes our standard consulting process for internal and external clients.

 If you will be contributing to the development of this site, please reference this [guidance](development-guidance.md).

+## The Brown Bag

+If you missed the brown bag introduction to this wiki, check it out [here](https://web.microsoftstream.com/video/b99b4bd3-ed27-41df-abc5-81046ae69a70).